ryandrewjohnson/react-localize-docs/source/index.html.md

 * [react-intl](https://github.com/yahoo/react-intl) is larger in size/complexity, and for good reason as it handles many things related to localization. e.g. Pluralization, currency.
 Where as with `react-localize` you are responsible for those things - see [How do I handle currency, date, and other localization transformations?]()

-* `react-intl` doesn't work with Redux out of the box, and needs an additional library [react-intl-redux](https://github.com/ratson/react-intl-redux) to add support. // TODO: links to redux implementation
+* `react-intl` doesn't work with Redux out of the box, and needs an additional library [react-intl-redux](https://github.com/ratson/react-intl-redux) to add support.

 * For further discussion on this topic see [original github issue](https://github.com/ryandrewjohnson/react-localize-redux/issues/21).